shroominic/funcchain/docs/getting-started/demos.md

     ```

     **Choose and enjoy**

     ```python
-    # auto-download the model from huggingface
     settings.llm = "llamacpp/openchat-3.5-0106:Q3_K_M"
     ```

     **Structured output definition**

     With an input `str` a description can be added to return a boolean `true` or `false`

     ```python
     class SentimentAnalysis(BaseModel):
         analysis: str
         sentiment: bool = Field(description="True for Happy, False for Sad")
     ```

     Experiment yourself by adding different descriptions for the true and false case.

     **Use `chain()` to analize**

     Defines with natural language the analysis

     ```python
     def analyze(text: str) -> SentimentAnalysis:
         """
         Determines the sentiment of the text.
         """
         return chain()
     ```

     For your own usage adjust the str.
 Be precise and reference your classes again.

     **Generate and print the output**
     ```python
-    **Use the analyze function and print output**

-    # generates using the local model
-    poem = analyze("I really like when my dog does a trick!")
+    poem = analyze("I really like when my dog does a trick!") print(poem.analysis)

-    # promised structured output (for local models!)
-    print(poem.analysis)
     ```